 The second largest city in the UK, Birmingham is one of the most popular destinations for students coming from this country and abroad.
 It is a vibrant city full of culture, art, sport, great food and attractions, and with our comfortable Birmingham student accommodation you’ll be living in the heart of the action.
 There is a dynamic nightlife to explore as a Birmingham student, with plenty of bars, nightclubs, and traditional old pubs, as well as a plethora of tasty cuisine from all over the world.

-Our student accommodation in Birmingham has been designed with the modern student in mind and comes with a choice of spacious studios and shared apartment living.
+Our student accommodation in Birmingam has been designed with the modern student in mind, for those who want a private bathroom and kitchen, our studios offer the perfect solution.
 No matter what you choose you’ll be living in a comfortable space, with en suite bathrooms, plenty of storage space and great study areas.
 The building has a collection of fantastic communal areas, including an on-site gym, making it easy to make new friends and to enjoy your time as a student in a new city.

 There is a free shuttle bus to take students to the universities (there are five universities in Birmingham), and you’ll be living on the doorstep of some of the best sites in the second city, right from your comfortable Birmingham student accommodation.